lowerpower/fire-controller-web/README.md

 playdir is where to copy them to be played.

 # Websocket interface to relay controller

 A websocket interface is avaialble on port 8080 on the controller.
 The interace is simple.
 The following commands are supported.
   - set bitmask [time]
     - sets the bitmask, allows the next bitmask to be set after [time in ms optional]
+    - returns the newly set bitmask when compleat.
   - get
-    - gets the current set state bitmask
+    - returns the current set state bitmask